How schools can get value for money, avoid fees and find local agencies who complete thorough background and safeguarding checks.

 To pick the best, you may need to run a process where several providers can bid for the contract.
 Email firstname.lastname@example.org for help with this.

-Check how much it costs to make a worker permanent
+Check how much it costs to make an agency worker permanent

 Agencies can charge if you give one of their workers a permanent or fixed-term job paid directly by you.
 These are called ‘temp-to-perm fees’.